 Soak a rag in Naptha, or cigarette lighter fluid.
 When wiped on the surface this may break the glue bond.
 If it does not, try denatured alcohol, as it works on some adhesives that Naptha misses.

 There is also a commercial product available called Goof Off that is effective.
-However, this product is flammable and dissolves latex paints and plastics.
+However, this product is flammable and dissolves latex paints and plastics, handle with care.
+If you have trouble removing other kinds of adhesive, check out our guides for removing spray adhesive, cyanoacrylate or epoxy.